dearfrankg/prco-ir-tool/docs/_project/_goals.md

 # Goals

+Provide a command that allows you to use the following APIs:

-- get create IR working for verity
+- create inspection request
+- check status of inspection request
+- cancel inspection request

 ## HOW 4D WORKS

-- cron call check-status
-- all api calls happen via prco-ir-tool
+- 4d calls prco-ir-tool for all api requests
+- 4d has a cron job that calls the check-status api on occasion

-## FEATURES
+## prco-ir-tool FEATURES

 | vendor   | create-ir |           check-ir           |                 cancel-ir                 |
 | -------- | :-------: | :--------------------------: | :---------------------------------------: |